akshaybengani/Python-tutorials/README.md

 # Python Basics
-* Python is a programming language who do not use semicolon at the end of the statement.
+* Python is a programming language that does not use semicolon at the end of the statement.
-* This tutorial is for those who have a basic knowledge of programming in any other language like loops, variables, conditional statements etc.
+* This tutorial is for those who have a basic knowledge of programming in any other language like loops, variables, conditional statements, etc.
-* It will be really easy for someone to learn python from this tutorials if he/she have basic idea of the above topics.
+* It will be really easy for someone to learn python from these tutorials if he/she has a basic idea of the above topics.

 ## Print in Python
 In Python 2 you can print without using brackets